On the capture of dark matter by neutron stars: Conclusions

-Dark matter self-interactions can make significant contributions to the accumulation of dark matter in a neutron star when the dark matter density is large, $\rho \sim 10^3$ GeV.
-We have evaluated the accumulation including the consequences of a time dependent radius for the dark matter distribution in the neutron star.
-For this high dark matter density, we have found a new portion of parameter space that is excluded using $N_b^{Ch}$ and $N_b^{BEC}(r=r_{th})$, for example, the region where the dark matter-nucleon interaction cross section is between 10$^{-52}$ cm$^2$ to 10$^{-57}$ cm$^2$ and dark matter self-interaction cross section is greater than $\sim$10$^{-33}$ cm$^2$ for $m_\chi=10$ GeV.
+{ For $\rho_\chi=10^3$ GeV/cm$^3$,} we have found a new portion of parameter space that is excluded using $N_b^{Ch}$ and $N_b^{BEC}(r=r_{th})$, for example, the region where the dark matter-nucleon interaction cross section is between 10$^{-52}$ cm$^2$ to 10$^{-57}$ cm$^2$ and dark matter self-interaction cross section is greater than $\sim$10$^{-33}$ cm$^2$ for $m_\chi=10$ GeV.
 As discussed earlier, this region is interesting because thermalization takes a long enough time that self-interactions play a significant role in capturing dark matter particles.

 Appreciable dark matter accumulation through self-interactions requires large dark matter densities.
 For stars in the core of a globular cluster, the dark matter density could be as high as $10^3$ GeV/cm$^3$ \cite{McCullough}.
 If the dark matter density is this high and the minimal limits of $N_b^{Ch}$ and $N_b^{BEC}(r=r_{th})$ are applicable, the dark matter self-interaction cross section, $\sigma_{\chi\chi}$, is constrained when it is in the range between $10^{-33}$ cm$^2$ and $10^{-24}$ cm$^2$, which is several orders of magnitude more restrictive than the Bullet Cluster limit.